California Unified Cycle (UC)

 The UC cycle is used as one of the Supplemental Federal Test Procedure (SFTP) emission tests for Tier 3/LEV III and later MDV vehicles with GVWR of 10,001-14,000 lbs.
 Another application of the UC cycle is testing of vehicles fitted with direct ozone reduction technologies (the SFTP procedure was used for that purpose earlier).

-The UC test, Figure 1, has a similar three-bag structure, but is a more aggressive driving cycle than the federal FTP-75; it has higher speed, higher acceleration, fewer stops per mile, and less idle time.
-The UC test is run in the following manner: Bags 1 and 2 are run consecutively, followed by a ten minute hot soak, then Bag 3 which is a duplicate of Phase 1.
+The UC test, Figure 1, has a similar three-phase structure, but is a more aggressive driving cycle than the federal FTP-75; it has higher speed, higher acceleration, fewer stops per mile, and less idle time.
+The UC test is run in the following manner: Phase 1 and Phase 2 are run consecutively, followed by a ten minute hot soak, then Phase 3 which is a duplicate of Phase 1.
 Emissions from each phase are collected in a separate sampling bag.
 Overall cycle emissions are calculated in the same manner as the weighted, overall FTP-75 formula, taking actual mileage from the UC into account.
 In some applications, Phase 3 of the cycle is skipped and only Phase 1 and 2 are run.

 The following are some characteristic parameters of the cycle: